jahvon/flow/docs/cli/flow.md

 ## flow

-flow is a command line interface for managing and running machine commands.
+flow is a command line interface designed to make managing and running development workflows easier.

 ### Synopsis

-Command line interface script wrapper
+flow is a command line interface designed to make managing and running development workflows easier.It's driven by executables organized across workspaces and namespaces defined in a workspace.

+See github.com/jahvon/flow for more information.

 ### Options